Flight delays happen every day.

 Remember that in most situations you have the right to care.

-What to do if you arrive at the airport and find out that your flight has been delayed?
+What to do if you are already at the airport?

 See our step by step guide to flight delays.